Transportation

 - enjoyed an evening stroll along the Porsuk River

-Türkiye 🇹🇷 Wander - Day 16 - Eskisehir to Istanbul
+Day 17 - 13 May 2026 - Eskisehir to Istanbul

 - took a high speed train from Eskisehir to Istanbul

-- boarded a bus and got stuck in Istanbul traffic for 2 hours before finally arriving in our hotel (Less then 5 km drive)
+- boarded a bus and got stuck in Istanbul traffic for 2 hours before finally arriving in our hotel (less then 5 km drive)

 - went for a last walk to Grand Bazar and Sultanahmet where we did some last minute shopping